emera86/SASmanual-MkDocs/SASmanual/docs/medical/exposure.md

 * The **Treatment Duration** ($weeks$) is calculated as: (date of last administration of trial drug - date of first administration of trial drug + Planned Duration)/ 7
 * The **Dose Intensity (DI)** ($mg/week$) is calculated as: Cumulative dose ($mg$) / Treatment duration ($weeks$)
 * The **Planned Dose Intensity (PDI)** ($mg/week$) is calculated as: Cumulative planned dose ($mg$) / Planned Treatment duration ($weeks$)
-* The **Relative Dose Intensity (RDI)** ($%$) is calculated as: 100 * DI ($mg/week$) / PDI ($mg/week$).
+* The **Relative Dose Intensity (RDI)** ($%$) is calculated as: 100 * DI ($mg/week$) / PDI ($mg/week$)

-An RDI of 100% indicates that the drug was administered at the right dose within the planned timeframe.
+Related considerations:

-Dose may also measured as mg/m2 when treatment are infused, in this case the total dose expressed in 'mg' is divided by the subject BSA (m2) measured at the time of the drug administration.
+* An RDI of 100% indicates that the drug was administered at the right dose within the planned timeframe
-Both Dose Intensity and Relative Dose Intensity together with Cumulative Dose and Treatment Duration, are described by means of descriptive statistics for continuos variables.
+* Dose may also measured as $mg/m^2$ when treatment are infused, in this case the total dose expressed in $mg$ is divided by the subject **body surface area (BSA)** ($m^2$) measured at the time of the drug administration
-Additionally frequency distribution together with % of Nr. of Administered Cycle is also provided.
+* Both DI and RDI together with Cumulative Dose and Treatment Duration, are described by means of descriptive statistics for continuos variables.
+Additionally frequency distribution together with % of number of Administered Cycle is also provided.
-In combination studies, when applicable, the above information are derived and presented for each drugs administered.
+* In combination studies, when applicable, the above information are derived and presented for each drugs administered.